epfl-cs358/2025sp-beetlebot/README.md

 Detail the steps required to set up the project.
 This should include:

 - Hardware requirements (e.g., components needed).
+    - Electronics:
+        - 18 servos (in our case it was servo SG90 but we would heavily recommand stronger ones)
+        - 3 sensors to place in front and on the sides
+        - PCA multiplexer to plug the servosA
+        - ESP32 as a micro controller
+        - LiPo Battery (1000 mAh is enough)
+        - Protection Board for the battery
+        - Buck converter to convert the battery's voltage to 5V (the ESP32 and the servos can't handle more)
+        - And a bunch of cables and Id suggest tape for the cable management (very important)
+    - CAD components:
+        - a base to hold the battery, its protection board and 6 servos that will serve as the Coxas of the legs.
+        - a lid to screw on top of the base, where we can place the multiplexer, the ESP32 and the buck converter.
+        - 3 sensor holders to place in between the base and the lid
+        - 6 legs composed of 3 pieces each:
+            - a first joint to link the Coxa and the Femur
+            - a second joint to link the Femur and the Tibia
+            - a toe with a TCP tip
 - Software requirements (e.g., libraries, IDE).
 - Step-by-step installation guide.